 - You have the right to be accompanied, assisted or represented at the meeting by ONE of the following: a parent or guardian; a fellow student or other friend; an Adviser of the Students’ Representative Council Advice Centre; a member of the University staff, or any other person;

-- You have the right to contact the Students’ Representative Council and their Advice Centre if you need more information and guidance about the student conduct process;
+- You can contact the Students’ Representative Council and their Advice Centre if you need more information and guidance about the student conduct process;

 - You will receive all the paperwork that will be considered by the Senate Assessors or the Committee.
 They will not see any documentation that you do not see;